 Since 12-inch and larger largemouth bass are the primary consumers of normal-plant (7-inch) tiger muskellunge (Beyerle 1984), it seems logical to assume that 9-inch and larger largemouth bass are the primary consumers of earlyplant (3.5-inch) tiger muskellunge.
-In the absence of bass, survival of early-stock tiger muskellunge in Daggett Lake (Beyerle 1981), whereas in this averaged 36.0% study survival was 4.1% in the presence of population density of 6.6 to 10.1 largemouth bass 9 inches and larger per acre (Table 2).
-This bass density would be typical of average Survival of normal-stock tiger lakes in Michigan. muskellunge averaged 15.1% without bass and 1.8% with a population density of 2.3 to 2.6 largemouth bass 12.0 inches Thus, largemouth bass reduced musky and larger per acre. nine-fold in Daggett Lake about fingerling survival In two larger study lakes, also containing experiments. average populations of largemouth bass, the mean survival of normal stock muskellunge was also low, 4.4% (Beyerle 1981).
+In the absence of bass, survival of early-stock tiger muskellunge in Daggett Lake averaged 36.0% (Beyerle 1981), whereas in this survival was 4.1% in the presence of population density of 6.6 to 10.1 largemouth bass 9 inches and larger per acre (Table 2).
+This bass density would be typical of average lakes in Michigan.
+Survival of normal-stock muskellunge averaged 15.1% without bass and 1.8% with a population density of 2.3 to 2.6 largemouth bass 12.0 inches and larger per acre.
+Thus, largemouth bass reduced musky fingerling survival about nine-fold in Daggett Lake experiments.
+In two larger study lakes, also containing average populations of largemouth bass, the mean survival of normal stock muskellunge was also low, 4.4% (Beyerle 1981).

-However, muskie survival in Daggett Lake was even lower Earlier (Beyerle 1984) it was estimated than expected. that, in the presence of adequate forage, survival of normal-stock tiger muskellunge would be 40 to 50% with a density of 2 largemouth bass 12.0 inches and larger per acre and 20 to 35% with a density of 6 to 10 bass 12.0 inches and larger per acre.
-Therefore, with a density of 6 to 10 largemouth bass 9.0 inches and larger per acre, survival of the smaller early-stock tiger muskellunge should vary from to 35%.
-Even if the mean density of bass was assumed to 20 twice the numbers shown, allowing for the alleged be poaching of bass, survival of early- and normal-plant muskellunge should have been 10 to 30 40%, 20% and to Thus, the observed survival of both earlyrespectively. stock (4.1%) and normal-stock (1.8%) tiger muskellunge in Daggett Lake was considerably below what would be predicted if predator density was the only controlling factor.
+However, muskie survival in Daggett Lake was even lower than expected.
+Earlier (Beyerle 1984) it was estimated that, in the presence of adequate forage, survival of normal-stock tiger muskellunge would be 40 to 50% with a density of 2 largemouth bass 12.0 inches and larger per acre and 20 to 35% with a density of 6 to 10 bass 12.0 inches and larger per acre.
+Therefore, with a density of 6 largemouth bass 9.0 inches and larger per acre, survival of the smaller early-stock tiger muskellunge should vary from 20 to 35%.
+Even if the mean density of bass was assumed to twice the numbers shown, allowing for the alleged poaching of bass, survival of early- and normal-plant muskellunge should have been 10 to 20% 30 to 40%, and respectively.
+Thus, the observed survival of both earlystock (4.1%) and normal-stock (1.8%) tiger muskellunge in Daggett Lake was considerably below what would be predicted if predator density was the only controlling factor.